Our warranty protects your watch from manufacturing defects over the period of 18 months from the date of purchase.

 Our Automatic Kinetic Art watches are exquisite timepieces.
 But the watch's complexity also means that it needs loving care to remain in perfect condition.
 Here are some tips.

-Your watch is water resistant to 5 ATM, which means you can swim with it on.
-However, keep it away from salt water, hot water and steam.
+Your watch is water resistant to 5 ATM, which means it is water resistant.
+However, we do not reccomend swimming with it, as it is not classified as a dive watch.
+Do also keep it away from salt water, hot water and steam.
 Additionally, the leather straps are prone to water damage, so avoid getting them wet.
 Think about ordering an extra Milanese mesh if you foresee getting your watch wet.

 As the Kinetic Art discs are relatively fragile, protect your watch from hard knocks and intense movements.
 We advise taking off your watch before doing sports with vigorous movements.
 Excessive shock will also damage the watch's automatic movement.